gabriel-kaam/chat-gpt-prompts-from-aiprm/README.md

 Please browse to the `prompts` directory, you will find a compilation of prompts that you can use with ChatGPT.
 The prompts are organized in categories (`Design`, `Web Development`, `Marketing`...)

-Don't fork this repo, consider "**Starring (⭐️) it**", if you like the idea, it will motivates me to keep the compilation updated.
+DO NOT fork this repo, consider "**Starring (⭐️) it**", if you like the idea, it will motivates me to keep the compilation updated.

 If you have a idea for a feature, PR are more than welcome.